This RFA closed on August 25, 2022

 • Grants will be awarded at two levels:

 • Focused Projects: $200,000 USD total costs (inclusive of up to 15 percent indirect costs) for grants that primarily support the effort of one to two full-time employees (FTEs) working on a given project.
-These efforts will benefit from additional collaborations in the network but will generally be directed towards benchmarking tools, extension of existing toolchains, or curating/integrating existing datasets to boost their utility for the field; and
+These efforts will benefit from additional collaborations in the network but will generally be directed towards an extension of existing tools for subsampling or querying cell atlases at scale, development of methods to help unlock mysteries of cells, or application and evaluation of novel techniques to open problems in single-cell biology; and

 • Expanded Projects: $400,000 USD total costs (inclusive of up to 15 percent indirect costs) for networked grants that will require the participation of two to four FTEs.
-These projects may require dedicated effort from multiple projects to improve standards, improve toolchain interoperability, or undertake more extensive integration or benchmarking tasks.
+These projects may require dedicated effort from multiple projects to undertake more extensive analysis that enables insight into a specific biological question, methods to connect data across scales, or improvement of existing tools that enable greater insight into health and disease through applications such as predicting cellular response to perturbations, modeling regulatory networks, and deciphering cell-cell interactions and spatial organization.

 • Funding is not intended to support experimental data generation; and